Celebrating Ukrainian Independence at Kozak Buvette

 - Kompot served gratis

-Every year on 24 August, Ukraine marks its Independence Day — the day when, in 1991, the Verkhovna Rada (Ukraine’s Parliament) adopted the Declaration of Independence, formally breaking away from the Soviet Union.
+Every year on 24 August, Ukraine marks its Independence Day — the date when, in 1991, the Verkhovna Rada (Ukraine’s Parliament) adopted the Declaration of Independence, formally breaking away from the Soviet Union.

 This day celebrates Ukraine’s sovereignty, democratic values, and the freedom that was hard-won by generations.